Participants hub

 ## Users list [#users-list]

-for the direct account creation workflow.
+for the account creation workflow.

 If you do not have permission to view users, the page shows an access-restricted state instead of the table.